30 December 2011

 (all photos by Marcy Cunkelman except the side views of the male and female purple finches are by Chuck Tague)

 p.s.
-The house finch (Haemorhous mexicanus) was originally from the western U.S. and Mexico but bird sellers illegally captured and sold them as “Hollywood Finches” in New York City.
-In 1940, with law enforcement in pursuit, the dealers released their birds in Central Park.
-Since then, the eastern population has expanded westward, out-competing purple finches as they go.
+The house finch (Haemorhous mexicanus) was originally from the western U.S. and Mexico, but bird sellers illegally captured and sold them as “Hollywood Finches” in New York City.
+In 1940, with law enforcement in pursuit, the dealers released their birds on Long Island.
+Since then the eastern population has expanded westward, out-competing purple finches as they go.
 House finches are very successful birds.
 As of December 2011 Partners In Flight estimates there are about 16 million of them.